Properly caring for them puts you in the position to save thousands of dollars during your life. Why?

-Missing a payment is the one of the biggest hits you can make to your credit score.
+Missing a payment is one of the biggest hits you can make to your credit score.

 You should pay all your bills on time and in full each month.
 If you cannot make the full payment on your credit card, at least make the minimum payment.

-Missing a payment due date just because you’ll be able to make the full payment a few days later does a lot of harm to your score.
+Missing a payment due date just because you’ll be able to make the full payment a few days later does much harm to your score.

 Your credit card company cares about your reliability.
-Missing a payment due date really hurts your credibility as a good borrower.
+Missing a payment due date deeply hurts your credibility as a good borrower.

-Even if you think it makes more sense to pay in full a few days late than pay a small portion on time – the bank doesn’t.
+Even if you think it makes more sense to pay in full a few days late than paying a small portion on time, the bank doesn’t.